Game Of Kickball Turns Into 'Really Bad Nightmare' For Philadelphia Woman Now Paralyzed After Shooting

 Lyons was struck by a single bullet in her back, very close to her spine.

-“My friends and I are in health care and I knew immediately what that meant when my legs went numb,” she said.READ MORE: Police: Shelter In Place In Deptford Township Lifted With No Threat To Public
+“My friends and I are in health care and I knew immediately what that meant when my legs went numb,” she said.READ MORE: CBS3 Pet Project: Does Your Dog Like To Lay In The Sun Or Roll Around On The Beach?

 She was immediately paralyzed from her waist down, undergoing three major surgeries so far and about to start weeks and months of physical and occupational therapy.